kevinushey/cronR/README.md

 ![cronR](vignettes/cronR-logo.png)

 Schedule R scripts/processes with the cron scheduler.
-This allows R users working on Unix/Linux to automate R processes on specific timepoints from R itself.
+This allows R users working on Unix/Linux to automate R processes at specific timepoints from R itself.
-Mark that if you are looking for a Windows scheduler, you might be interested in the R package taskscheduleR available at https://github.com/bnosac/taskscheduleR
+Note that if you are looking for a Windows scheduler, you might be interested in the R package taskscheduleR available at https://github.com/bnosac/taskscheduleR

 Basic usage
 -----------

-This R package allows to
+This R package allows you to

 * Get the list of scheduled jobs
 * Remove scheduled jobs